MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ms.service: windows-containers
 ms.assetid: 9e06ad3a-0783-476b-b85c-faff7234809c
 ---

-# Group Managed Service Accounts for Windows Containers
+# Group Managed Service Accounts for Windows containers

-In a Windows-based network, it is common to use Active Directory (AD) to facilitate authentication and authorization between users, computers, and other network resources.
-Enterprise application developers often design their apps to be AD-integrated and run on domain-joined servers to take advantage of Integrated Windows Authentication, which makes it easy for users and other services to automatically and transparently log into the application with their identities.
+Windows-based networks commonly use Active Directory (AD) to facilitate authentication and authorization between users, computers, and other network resources.
+Enterprise application developers often design their apps to be AD-integrated and run on domain-joined servers to take advantage of Integrated Windows Authentication, which makes it easy for users and other services to automatically and transparently sign in to the application with their identities.

 Although Windows containers cannot be domain joined, they can still use Active Directory domain identities to support various authentication scenarios.

-To achieve this, you can configure a Windows container to run with a [group managed service account](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (gMSA) -- a special type of service account introduced in Windows Server 2012 that is designed to allow multiple computers to share an identity without needing to know its password.
+To achieve this, you can configure a Windows container to run with a [group Managed Service Account](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (gMSA), which is a special type of service account introduced in Windows Server 2012 designed to allow multiple computers to share an identity without needing to know its password.

 When you run a container with a gMSA, the container host retrieves the gMSA password from an Active Directory domain controller and gives it to the container instance.
 The container will use the gMSA credentials whenever its computer account (SYSTEM) needs to access network resources.

 This article explains how to start using Active Directory group managed service accounts with Windows containers.